 An Enjoyable Trip I've gone to many places to visit and to travel, but my most memorable trip is on two years before.
-My parents and I took a flight to Tai Wan with about one and half hour.
-After taking back our Inggages, we went to a hotel to ret.
-Totally we had five days on Tai Wan, and those five days I was very .
-On the first day, my parents and I went to Sun Moon late which is located in the centre of Trai Wan.
-There are very big and full of towists, we found that there were many waypoints that we could rest and bought sourvenies there.
-On the second day, we bought intickets to Tai Rei by aboarded Highspeed Railway.
+My powents and I took a flight to Tai Wan with about one and half hour.
+After taking back our luggages, we went to a hotel to rest.
+Totally we had five days on Tai Wan, and those five days I was very $\frac{e{V}}{e{V}}$ On the first day, my parents and I went to Sun Moon lake which is located in the centre of Trai Wan.
+There are very big and full of towilsts, we found that there were many waypoints that we could rest and bought sourvenies there.
+On the second day, we bought intickets to Tai Pei by aboarded Highspeed Railway.
 It was the fastest railway in Tai Wan which the speed was 300 km per hour.
 When I wanted to take a shot on the ontside view, it moved very fast.
-As a result, I could just sent down and looked outside.
+As a realt, I could just sent down and looked outside.
 On the third day, we had gone to a museum which is rimilar to the one in Beijing.
-We found that There was not as big as I think, but their products were very long time and remarkable.
-On the fourth day, we went to a bookstore brated hear Tai Pei 101, The bookstore contains seven floors and tots of books that can be found there.
-We looked for our favourite books and bought them back to home, On the last day, we went to the main site of Tai Pei, Tai Pei (ol.
-We entered a high speed is lift and arrived the 88th floor within one minute.
+We found that there was not as big as I think, but their products were very long time and remarkable.
+Oh the foirth day, we went to a bookstore boated tear Tai Pei lot, The bookstore contains seven Hoors and tots of books that can be found there.
+We looked for our favourite books and bought them back to home.
+On the last day, we went to the main site of Tai Pei, Tai Pei jol.
+We entered a high speed with lift and arrived the 88th floor within one minute.
 We could see the wide view of Tai Wan.
-Sometimes, we many feel faint because it is very high.
-This trip is only five days, for me, I want to stay there larger, but it is my renjoyable most trip in my life
+Sometimes, we mony feel faint because it is very high.
+This trip is only five days, for me, I want to stay there longer, but it is my enjoyable most trip in my life